KaiyuYang74/Scoreboard-Application/README.md

 matchups on the screen to the user.
 The user need to enter the game results for each game in this round of games.
 The program will keep track of the winners of each game and will store the winners in this round in a list.
 The winners in a round of games will be the participant teams for the next round of games.
-The losers from the games are eliminated from this World Cup event and not longer being considered.
+The losers from the games are eliminated from this football cup event and not longer being considered.
 Then, the program will proceed to the next round of games.
 After several rounds of games, the final champion of this football cup event will be determined.
 Since in each round of games, the functionality is similar, recursive calls (natural recursion and mutual recursion) were constructed.
 Moreover, when the football cup event has actually started in real world, this app can serve as a scoreboard to keep track of the game results